vharaymonten/TeachQuadcopterToFly/README.md

-# Teach Quadcopter How to Fly
+# Teach a Quadcopter How to Fly
 <img src='others/Udacitycert-1.png'>